dadi/docs/_src/api/concepts/status.md

 ---
 title: Server Status
-excerpt: Obtain realtime information regarding the health of your API
+excerpt: Obtain realtime information regarding the health of your API instance
 order: 9
 ---